Several changes occur in your data collection process when enabling Adobe Analytics as the reporting source for Adobe Target (A4T).

 To use redirect offers with A4T, you must implement the following library versions (or newer).
 The order listed is the order of operations.

 Experience Cloud Visitor ID Service: visitorAPI.js version 2.3.0

-Note: at.js 1.8.0 or newer no longer works with Visitor API versions older than 2.5.0 for passing Adobe Audience Manager (AAM) parameters.
+at.js 1.8.0+ and at.js 2.x+ no longer work with Visitor API versions older than 2.5.0 for passing Adobe Audience Manager (AAM) parameters.